 This type of X-ray may be done to check the stomach for causes of stomach pain.
 It may also be done to check the organs and structures of the urinary or GI system.
 The X-ray may be the first diagnostic procedure used to check the urinary system.

 Lithotripsy is a procedure used to treat kidney stones that are too large to pass through the urinary tract.
 It works by sending focused ultrasound energy or shock waves directly to the stone.
 The shock waves break a large stone into smaller stones that will pass through the urinary system.
-Lithotripsy lets people with certain types of kidney stones avoid surgery.
+Lithotripsy lets people with certain types of kidney stones not need surgery.